-‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back But He’s Naked With Phyllis
+‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back, But He’s Naked With Phyllis

 Billy And Phyllis Hook Up

-Other The Young and The Restless spoilers say Phyllis accidentally left behind her phone at Crimson Lights.
+Other Young and the Restless spoilers say Phyllis accidentally left behind her phone at Crimson Lights.
 Billy grabs it up and comes by Phyllis’ place to return it to her.
-Phyllis fixes them some coffee and she and Billy talk about wanting some consistency in their personal lives.
-Billy almost leaves without doing anything naughty but then he snaps and pounces on Phyllis.
+Phyllis fixes them some coffee, and she and Billy talk about wanting some consistency in their personal lives.
+Billy almost leaves without doing anything naughty, but then he snaps and pounces on Phyllis.

-On Wednesday, The Young and The Restless spoilers say Billy grabs up Phyllis in a passionate kiss and they rip each other’s clothes off.
+On Wednesday, Young and the Restless spoilers say Billy grabs up Phyllis in a passionate kiss, and they rip each other’s clothes off.
 They don’t even make it to the bedroom and wind up naked on the couch.
 Billy hooks up with Phyllis because Victoria rejected him twice in two days.
 Little does Billy know, he messed up in a big way because Victoria does want him back.

 Victoria Wants Billy, He’s Naked With Someone Else

-The Young and The Restless spoilers from Soap Central promise Victoria is stressed out because the family drama is preventing her from getting back with Billy.
-On Wednesday’s Y&R, Nikki Newman (Melody Thomas Scott) stops by for a chat with Victoria and she admits to her mom she’s having second thoughts about Billy.
+Young and The Restless spoilers from Soap Central promise Victoria is stressed out because the family drama is preventing her from getting back with Billy.
+On Wednesday’s Y&R, Nikki Newman (Melody Thomas Scott) stops by for a chat with Victoria, and she admits to her mom that she’s having second thoughts about Billy.
 Nikki asks if Victoria wants to reconcile.

-The Young and The Restless spoilers say Victoria affirms and says on Wednesday, “Yes, I want Billy back” at the same time he’s getting sweaty with Phyllis.
+Young and The Restless spoilers say Victoria affirms and says on Wednesday, “Yes, I want Billy back,” at the same time he’s getting sweaty with Phyllis.
 Is there any coming back from this?
-Billy has been patient for a long time so his frustration is understandable but where does this leave Philly and Villy?
+Billy has been patient for a long time, so his frustration is understandable, but where does this leave Philly and Villy?
 If Victoria tells Billy she wants him back, it seems likely he’d dump Phyllis in a heartbeat.

 On Wed #YR Billy and Phyllis aren't wasting any time.
 Is it fate or a fatal mistake? pic.twitter.com/ZurqFqbLP8